by J Kraus

 1966 Oldsmobile Toronado in Autumn Bronze Metallic

-In the 1970’s, enthusiasm for saturated colours remained, and earth-toned colours became ascendant: apple greens, browns, burnt oranges, and intense warm ochre yellows.
-In contrast to the pure tones popular in the 50’s and early 60’s, many of these shades increasingly contained additions of ochre, sienna or umber adding a burnt, earthy or muddy effect.
-Browns became quite pervasive in the mid-70′s and remained so for the rest of the decade.
-While attempts have periodically been made to bring back brown, to date they have not succeeded.
+In the 1970s, enthusiasm for saturated colours remained, and earth-toned colours became ascendant: apple greens, browns, burnt oranges, and intense warm ochre yellows.
+In contrast to the pure tones popular in the 1950s and early 1960s, many of these shades increasingly contained additions of ochre, sienna or umber adding a burnt, earthy or muddy effect.

 Alfa Romeo Alfasud Ti in Verde Matese